juju/docs/src/en/help-oracle.md

 !!!
 Note:
 	Oracle Compute support is currently in [Juju 2.2 beta3][jujubeta] and is experimental.
-There may be bugs.
-Work is continuing on improving the user experience.

 To start using Juju with the [Oracle Compute Cloud][compute], some initial set up steps are required:

-1. Associate Ubuntu or Windows images from the marketplace with your Oracle account.
-   (this is an Oracle legal requirement).
+1. Associate Ubuntu or Windows images from the Marketplace with your Oracle account.
+This is an Oracle legal requirement.

 1. If not using a paid account, use `juju add-cloud` to set up the region and endpoint details for Juju to use.
 Set up credentials using `juju